 Colombia Travel Tips

-- Transportation: Buses are quite expensive.
-While long-distance trips rarely cost over $55 USD one way, fares are sometimes as high as $100 USD.
+- Transportation – Buses are actually quite expensive.
+While long-distance trips can cost just around $55 USD one way, fares are sometimes as high as $100 USD.
 Budget airlines are often cheaper than buses in Colombia so make sure to check the airline websites listed below for fare information.
-There are no trains in Colombia.
+VivaColombia is a Ryan Air equivalent, with super cheap online deals and strict luggage restrictions.
+There are no trains in the country.

-- Activities: Attractions are quite reasonably priced.
-A tour of a coffee plantation costs around $45 USD, while entrance to the country’s many national parks are normally around $15 USD and your ticket is valid for up to a week.
+- Activities – Attractions are quite reasonably priced.
+A tour of a coffee plantation can cost as little as $5 USD (visit Don Elias in Salento for an intimate and wonderful tour of a tiny plantation) or as much as $50 USD depending on what you’re into, while entrance to the country’s many national parks are normally around $15 USD and your ticket is valid for up to a week.
 However, you can also find many free national parks throughout the country.

 Money Saving Tips

 - Get a student card – If you’re a student, be sure to bring your card to get discounts at many of the museums and tourist sites in the country.

 - Negotiate – Prices for bus tickets and taxis are sometimes negotiable, so try to haggle to bring the costs down.
 In the off season, you can also negotiate discounts of guesthouses if you have good Spanish skills.

 - Get an Hola Hostel Card – It’s free to sign up, and Hola Hostels in Colombia are of fantastic quality.
 They offer many “boutique hostels” for under $12 USD per night.
 Get your card online or at a participating hostel.